decred/dcrdata/README.md

 ├── blockdata           Package blockdata is the primary data collection and
 |                         storage hub, and chain monitor.
 ├── cmd
 │   ├── rebuilddb       rebuilddb utility, for SQLite backend.
-Not requried.
+Not required.
 │   ├── rebuilddb2      rebuilddb2 utility, for PostgreSQL backend.
-Not requried.
+Not required.
 │   └── scanblocks      scanblocks utility.
-Not requried.
+Not required.
 ├── dcrdataapi          Package dcrdataapi for golang API clients.
 ├── db
 │   ├── agendadb        Package agendadb is a basic PoS voting agenda database.